 Cod & Cauliflower Gratin

-Firstly make the white sauce.
-Melt the Flora in a medium sized saucepan, add the diced onion and sweat for about 10 minutes, until the onions are soft but not coloured.
+- Firstly make the white sauce.
+Melt the butter in a medium sized saucepan, add the diced onion and sweat for about 10 minutes, until the onions are soft but not coloured.